Audi A7 Interior

-The 2014 Audi A7 comes with a sunroof, tri-zone automatic climate control, push-button start, proximity key, a backup camera, front and rear parking sensors, rain-sensing windshield wipers, a 10-speaker stereo, satellite radio, Bluetooth, an iPod interface and Audi’s MMI navigation system with Audi Connect, which uses a cellular data connection to provide a wireless hotspot.
-Audi Connect also uses the data connection to update navigation routes and traffic conditions by using data provided by Google Maps.
-The standard MMI navigation system features a console-mounted touch pad, which allows you to write out a destination or phone number with your fingertip rather than typing it into the system.
-Options and features available on higher trims include four-zone automatic climate control, Bose or Bang & Olufsen sound systems, adaptive cruise control, blind spot monitoring and lane keeping assist.
+Standard features in the 2015 Audi A7 include quad-zone automatic climate control, a sunroof, HD Radio, satellite radio, iPod connectivity, Bluetooth, push-button start, front and rear parking sensors, a rearview camera, blind spot monitoring and a 10-speaker audio system.
+Audi’s MMI navigation system with Audi Connect, which uses a cellular data connection to provide a wireless hot spot and update navigation routes with data provided by Google Maps, is also standard.
+The MMI navigation system also features a console-mounted touch pad, which allows you to write out a destination or phone number with your fingertip.
+Available features include Bose or Bang & Olufsen audio systems, surround-view parking cameras, night vision with pedestrian detection, a head up display, forward collision warning with automatic braking, adaptive cruise control and active lane keep assist.

 - "A7's controls require study, perhaps moreso than in similar luxury cars.
 Only the most basic functions are separate from Audi's Multi Media Interface (MMI).
 MMI will puzzle the uninitiated and occasionally frustrate the familiar with a few counter-intuitive adjustments, especially when working with the audio system." -- Consumer Guide (2013)